GrammaticalFramework/gf-rgl/src/TEMPLATE/README.md

 - `ComplVS : VS → S → VP`
 - `SubjS : Subj → S → Adv`

+#### Imperatives

+In the Sentence module, there are also functions to construct imperatives.
+Depending on your language, it could be rather easy to implement them after you've added declarative sentences.
+But nothing depends on imperatives, so you can as well postpone them.

 ### Unused or nonexistent forms?